arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ![Portenta Max Carrier power options](assets/power-options-v2.png)

+***Please ensure to connect the battery with the right polarity, not doing so may damage the board.***

 ### Carrier Characteristics Highlight

 The Portenta Max Carrier provides its platform to the Portenta X8, H7, and C33 with different capabilities.
 The following table summarizes the carrier's features depending on the combination of the paired Portenta.